 An estimated 43.5 million adults provide caregiving services to adults and children, according to an AARP report.
 As a caregiver, you may experience emotional stress, physical and financial strain, and negative impacts on your health while you are providing services.
 It is important that caregivers are attentive to their own health and self-care needs.
 Below is information on support and links to resources that you may find helpful.

-COVID-19 Update: We are offering Walk-In Wednesday and Capital Area Memory Cafe at this time.
-The Caregiver Cafe is not being held at this time.
+COVID-19 Update: At this time, we are offering Walk-In Wednesday.
+The Capital Area Memory Cafe and the Caregiver Cafe are not being held at this time.

 1st Thursday of Each Month, 5:30-6:30 p.m.